ekms28/oci-test/README.md

 - Configure alarms for critical metrics to monitoring performance from OKE and Database.

 ### Auto Scaling:
-- Configure auto-scaling for pods running in OKE and the database if necessary, configure read replicas to guarantee performance
+- Configure HPA for pods running in OKE.
+If it is necessary to improve database performance, we can configure read replicas.

 ## Step 6: Configure Backup Routines